SAP-samples/teched2025-AD160/exercises/ex1/README.md

    - code (String, primary key) - "low", "medium", "high", "critical"
    - name (localized String)

+Urgeny and Status will be modeled as Enum types.
+If you want to find more about the, have  look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums

-As a next step an implementatio Plan should be displayed.
+As a next step an implementation Plan should be displayed.
 - __Initialize CAP Project__
 - __Create Data Model__ (db/schema.cds)
 - __Create Service Definition__ (srv/incidents-service.cds)